 This is what we can take away from the stats as a best practice to follow up with them in the most effective ways:

-You want to use more than one communication channel to follow up, and consider that you will need between 6 and 8 touchpoints.
+You want to use multiple communication channels to follow up and consider that you will need between 6 and 8 touchpoints.

 Use the phone as the first follow-up channel, ideally as a video call, then switch to texting.

-Be patient because you might need 8 call attempts to reach your potential home buyer.
+Be patient because you might need eight call attempts to reach your potential home buyer.

-After having reached them, you can switch to texting and should send more than 3 text messages.
+After reaching them, you can switch to texting and send more than three text messages.

 Use the recipient’s name in the subject line, between 50 and 125 words, and include 1-3 questions.
 Ideally, you should also have a video message in the email.

 Oh, and don’t forget to manage and track your follow-up efforts with CRM software, which I already covered in this article.